avliu/BLA_Application_2/README.md

   1. "Odds_Table" contains all code
   2. "results" contains csv files representing the calculated probabilities for several given draft scenarios.
 A "-1" is the same as a dash in the Wikipedia table.
 It represents a cell that has absolutely no chance of happening by virtue of the given draft rules.
   3. "details.md" gives a brief explanation of the coding methodology, including every method used
-  4. ".idea", "cmake_build_debug", and "CMakeLists.txt" are default C++ and Github folders.
-These can be safely ignored

 Enjoy!